aaltsys/doc-newwares/setup/01_overview.rst

 A warehouse company is responsible for goods under management in buildings or facilities and locations within and around them.
-Information to describe these buildings and locations is entered in :ref:`facilities`.
+Information to describe these buildings and locations is entered in :ref:`locations`.

 Program User Management
 =============================